FisayoOladejo/ereapp/README.md

 It is a cooperative application to address time management and make the traditional gathering of people to be **REMOTE**

-Each membe can conviniently transact at thier respective location
+Each member can conviniently transact at thier respective location at any time of the day

-A **Landing Page** that is easy to understand for members
+A **Landing Page** that is easy to understand for members for them to be able to do thier transactions

 **Author:**
 Fisayo Oladejo